kzmijews/8bit-comp/doc/hw-arch-spec.md

 </div>

-To be able to switch between two different modes (astable and monostable) we need to be able to close and open internal connection between pins TR (trigger), THR (treshold) and pin DIS (discharge).
-After disconnecting DIS pin for monostable mode we need to provide alternative way to discharge capacitor C2, which is implemented by path on the right hand site.
-SPDT switch (S2) on the one hand is responsible for connecting/disconnecting this alternative path with regular circuit and on the other hand for control bipolar PNP transistor BC556 (Q1).
+To be able to switch between two different modes (astable and monostable) we need to be able to close and open internal connection between pins `TR` (trigger), `THR` (treshold) and pin `DIS` (discharge).
+After disconnecting `DIS` pin for monostable mode of NE555 we need to provide alternative way to discharge capacitor C2, which is implemented by path on the right hand site.
+SPDT switch (S2) on the one hand is responsible for connecting/disconnecting this alternative path with regular circuit and on the other hand for bipolar PNP transistor BC556 (Q1) control.
 When:

-- switch S2 is opened (pin 2 and 3 of the switch are connected) **base** pin of the transistor is grounted.
+- switch S2 is opened (pin 2 and 3 of the switch are connected) **base** pin of the transistor is grounded.
 That means that there is no current between **base** and **emiter**, and as a result **collector**-**emiter** path is opened.
-It gives an oportunity to discharge the C2 capacitor over the DIS pin, which starts the oscillation described at the beginning of the section - astable mode of the NE555.
+It gives an oportunity to discharge the C2 capacitor over the `DIS` pin, which starts the oscillation described at the beginning of the section - astable mode of the NE555.
 - switch S2 is closed (pin 2 and 1 of the switch are connected) current flows over the **base** pin to the **emitter** which causes the other connection between **collector** and **emiter** to close.
-It prevents from discharing capacitor C2 over the DIS pin, at the same time it opens the alternative way to discharge it by pushing SPST (Single Pole Single Throw) button (S1).
-When the button is pushed it will ground line between TR (trigger) and THR (treshold), which will case capacitor C2 to discharge.
-Voltage will be dropped bellow 1/3 of the Vcc and as a result clock signal at pin Q rise (high state - 1).
-After the button release line will be conencted back to the Vcc source, capacitor C2 will start charging, voltage at line between pins TR and THR will rise above 2/3 of the Vcc and as a result pin Q will return to the default (low state - 0) - monostable mode of the NE555.
+It prevents from discharing capacitor C2 over the `DIS` pin, at the same time it opens the alternative way to discharge it by pushing SPST (Single Pole Single Throw) button (S1).
+When the button is pushed it will ground line between `TR` (trigger) and `THR` (treshold), which will cause capacitor C2 to discharge.
+Voltage will be dropped bellow 1/3 of the Vcc and as a result clock signal at pin `Q` rise (high state - 1).
+After the button release line will be connected back to the Vcc source, capacitor C2 will start charging, voltage at line between pins `TR` and `THR` will rise above 2/3 of the Vcc and as a result pin `Q` will return to the default (low state - 0) - monostable mode of the NE555.

 In this case both SPDT switch (S2) and SPST debug button (S1) are debounced by internal SR latch of NE555 timer in monostable mode.
-The second switch (S2) connectors bounce affects connection between DIS pin of NE555 and capacitor C2 as you can see bellow, where yellow line represents the output from the line connected to the capacitor C2, and pink line represents digital signal from the output of NE555 timer (pin Q):
+The second switch (S2) connectors bounce affects connection between `DIS` pin of NE555 and capacitor C2 as you can see bellow, where yellow line represents the output from the line connected to the capacitor C2, and pink line represents digital signal from the output of NE555 timer (pin `Q`):

 <div>
     <p align="center" width="100%">